muratk5n/thirdwave/en/README.md

 ---

-Adani Group: "To further reduce the emission-intensity, Adani Power Limited — the Group’s thermal power business — plans to blend biomass with coal and is investigating pilots for co-firing of hydrogen and green ammonia, as well as pilots for carbon capture and utilization.
+Adani Group: "To further reduce the emission-intensity, Adani Power Limited.. plans to blend biomass with coal and is investigating pilots for co-firing of hydrogen and green ammonia, as well as pilots for carbon capture and utilization.

 Green hydrogen holds a strong promise for India’s future energy self-reliance.
 It is not too difficult to imagine a scenario where